-- Risk analyses, monitoring and implementation of prevention and protection measures concerning adverse geodynamic processes - landslides, erosion, abrasion, collapsible soils; - Measures aimed at increasing the population preparedness for an adequate response and improving the resilience by ensuring wild fire-fighting capacity on the ground; - Establishing new and optimizing and/or expanding existing warning, monitoring, reporting, forecasting and alarming systems; development of digital models, analyses and forecasts in relation to climate change such as: - ➤ further development and completion of the National Real Time Water Management System for the rest 12 main rivers; - > expanding the System for early warning and announcement of the population (at NUTS 3 level) on the territory of the country, etc.; - Researches, analyses, digital models, prognoses and assessments, incl. regarding FRMPs development for the period 2028-2033.
+- Flood and drought risk prevention and management measures (with priority on green measures); - Risk analyses, monitoring and implementation of prevention and protection measures concerning adverse geodynamic processes - landslides, erosion, abrasion, collapsible soils; - Measures aimed at increasing the population preparedness for an adequate response and improving the resilience by ensuring wild fire-fighting capacity on the ground; - Establishing new and optimizing and/or expanding existing warning, monitoring, reporting, forecasting and alarming systems; development of digital models, analyses and forecasts in relation to climate change such as: - ➤ further development and completion of the National Real Time Water Management System for the rest 12 main rivers; - > expanding the System for early warning and announcement of the population (at NUTS 3 level) on the territory of the country, etc.; - ➤ Researches, analyses, digital models, prognoses and assessments, incl. regarding FRMPs development for the period 2028-2033, and other strategic, programme and planning documents.

 The priorities with regard to climate change adaptation and disaster risk reduction set at global and European level (the Sendai Framework for Disaster Risk Reduction 2015-2030 and the new EU Climate Change Adaptation Strategy) promote the selection of ecosystem-based approaches to increase population protection as an alternative to the standard "grey" solutions.
-Priority shall be given to the implementation of actions identified in the FRMPs for Areas with significant potential flood risk (establishment of operated polders and small buffer water catchment areas in the flood river terraces; restoration of water body links or the natural state of the river bed, old meanders, flood plains in order to increase the water retention; protection measures for river banks against erosion - gabion river bank protection, etc.).
+Priority shall be given to the implementation of actions identified in the FRMPs for Areas with significant potential flood risk (for axample establishment of operated polders and small buffer water catchment areas in the flood river terraces; restoration of water body links or the natural state of the river bed, old meanders, flood plains in order to increase the water retention; protection measures for river banks against erosion - gabion river bank protection, etc.).